Parallel

 • Collection: Array or object to distribute (collection-based)

-• parallel.index: Instance number (0-based)
+• <parallel.index>: Instance number (0-based)

-• parallel.items: Full collection (collection-based)
+• <parallel.items>: Full collection (collection-based only)

-• parallel.results: Array of all instance results
+• <blockname.results>: Array of all instance results (accessed via block name)

-• Access: Available in blocks after the parallel
+• Access: Available in blocks after the parallel completes

 Best Practices